Creating ethical standards for algorithm design

 - Domain liaison who can explain real-world context.

-Numbered deployment rule: do not push models that affect allocation of resources without an external audit.
-That audit must check the documented harms and the tests in the guideline set.
+Do not push models that affect allocation of resources without an external audit.
+That audit should check the documented harms and the tests in the guideline set.

-Build checks at three stages: design, pre-deploy and live.
+Build checks at three stages: design, pre-deploy, and live.
 Use automated tests at pre-deploy that run on a hold-out set and on synthetic worst-case inputs.
-In live systems, run shadow mode testing before full rollout.
+In live systems, run shadow mode testing before a full rollout.

 - Run the suite in CI for every model commit.